-MEMORANDUM FOR: Cheryl R. Landman Chief, Demographic Surveys Division From: Ruth Ann Killion DSMD Chief, Demographic Statistical Methods Division Subject: Source and Accuracy Statement for the October 2006 CPS Microdata File on School Enrollment
+MEMORANDUM FOR: Cheryl R. Landman Chief, Demographic Surveys Division (ing, From: Ruth Ann Killion Chief, Demographic Statistical Methods Division DSMD Subject: Source and Accuracy Statement for the October 20 08 CPS

-Attached is the statement on the source of the data and accuracy of the estimates for the October 2006 CPS Microdata File on School Enrollment.
+Attached is the statement on the source of the data and accuracy of the estimates for the October 2008 CPS Microdata File on School Enrollment.